Light: Classical Greece and Hellenism

 In the fifth century BC, Empedocles postulated that everything was composed of four elements; fire, air, earth and water.
-He believed that Aphrodite made the human eye out of the four elements and that she lit the fire in the eye which shone out from the eye making sight possible.
+He believed that goddess Aphrodite made the human eye out of the four elements and that she lit the fire in the eye which shone out from the eye making sight possible.
 If this were true, then one could see during the night just as well as during the day, so Empedocles postulated an interaction between rays from the eyes and rays from a source such as the sun.

 In about 300 BC, Euclid wrote Optica, in which he studied the properties of light.
 Euclid postulated that light travelled in straight lines and he described the laws of reflection and studied them mathematically.
 He questioned that sight is the result of a beam from the eye, for he asks how one sees the stars immediately, if one closes one's eyes, then opens them at night.
 If the beam from the eye travels infinitely fast this is not a problem.

 In 55 BC, Lucretius, a Roman who carried on the ideas of earlier Greek atomists, wrote that "The light & heat of the sun; these are composed of minute atoms which, when they are shoved off, lose no time in shooting right across the interspace of air in the direction imparted by the shove." (from On the nature of the Universe).
 Despite being similar to later particle theories, Lucretius's views were not generally accepted.
 Ptolemy (c. second century) wrote about the refraction of light in his book Optics.

 Classical India

 In ancient India, the Hindu schools of Samkhya and Vaisheshika, from around the early centuries AD developed theories on light.
 According to the Samkhya school, light is one of the five fundamental "subtle" elements (tanmatra) out of which emerge the gross elements.
 The atomicity of these elements is not specifically mentioned and it appears that they were actually taken to be continuous.

-On the other hand, the Vaisheshika school gives an atomic theory of the physical world on the non-atomic ground of ether, space and time.
-(See Indian atomism.)
-The basic atoms are those of earth (prthivi), water (pani), fire (agni) and air (vayu) Light rays are taken to be a stream of high velocity of tejas (fire) atoms.
-The particles of light can exhibit different characteristics depending on the speed and the arrangements of the tejas atoms.

 The Vishnu Purana refers to sunlight as "the seven rays of the sun".

 The Indian Buddhists, such as Dignāga in the fifth century and Dharmakirti in the seventh century, developed a type of atomism that is a philosophy about reality being composed of atomic entities that are momentary flashes of light or energy.
 They viewed light as being an atomic entity equivalent to energy.